KaanSen9611/kOS/README.md

-> the best OS u will se in ur entire life!
+> the best OS u will see in ur entire life!

 ![kOS](final.png)

 ##  About

-kOS is a desktop-inspired operating system experience that runs entirely in the browser.

-The project recreates key operating system concepts such as windows, applications, desktop interactions, widgets, and system utilities while remaining lightweight and easy to deploy.

-Designed and developed as a front-end engineering project, kOS focuses on simplicity, responsiveness, and a clean user experience.
+kOS is a little bit of iOS inspired OS that you can run on your browser!
+ISNT THAT FANTASTIC

 ---
 ## Features